rubensantibanezacosta/Drupal_dev_template_docker/README.md

 # Drupal DEV template Docker :whale:

 This is a template for a **Drupal 10** development environment, extremely editable and easy to use.
-It is based on Docker and Docker Compose, and it is intended to be used with a local development environment.
+It is based on *Docker* and *Docker Compose*, and it is intended to be used with a local development environment.

 ## Getting Started :rocket: